 Five Button Ups: Full disclosure; I wear all of them regularly.
 Still, I probably didn’t need to bring all five collared button-ups; they’ve been too hot to wear in the summer, and are a real pain to iron.
 Two or three would’ve been more than plenty.

 Clothes I never would’ve worn at home: As a general rule for myself, if I don’t feel like myself when I’m wearing it, changing the place I’m in will not change that feeling.
 For a lot of things I packed I sort of tried to guess at what dress-y clothes I’d need for teaching and I pretty much guessed wrong.
 I would’ve been better off with my button ups and slacks then waiting and buying some of the nicer school clothes while I was here.
 I ended up buying new dressy clothes here anyhow, because my idea of business causal errs far more casual than Armenian business casual.
+If it’s helpful at all, I wear black jeans and a sweater to school almost every day in Winter and that seems to be fine.
+As far as more conservative dress goes, I’ve found that if you would wear it for business dress in America, you can probably wear it here too.
+(Disclaimer: this is true at my site, but might not hold in some of the other regions).

 Things I Wish I Would’ve Brought: